Connecting Representative Periods in Energy System Optimization Models using Markov Transition Matrices: Abstract

 \section{Abstract}

-Time series aggregation is a common approach to reduce the computational complexity of large-scale energy system optimization models.
-However, maintaining chronological continuity between the resulting representative periods (RPs) remains a key challenge, as transitions between RPs are typically lost.
-This leads to inaccuracies in storage behavior, unit commitment, and other time-linked aspects of the model.
-We propose a novel method that uses Markov-Matrices to link RPs via probabilistic transitions and expected values.
-The approach is also suitable for constraints that connect multiple time steps, and can be adjusted to work with binary variables.
-Benefits are shown on an illustrative case study and validated using the NREL-118 bus system, where it reduces the error to one fifth of the current state-of-the-art while retaining low computational complexity.
+Time series aggregation reduces the computational complexity of large-scale energy system optimization models, but maintaining chronological continuity between the resulting representative periods (RPs) remains a key challenge, as transitions between RPs are typically lost.
+This causes inaccuracies in storage behavior, unit commitment, and other time-linked aspects of the model.
+We propose a novel method that uses the Transition Matrix between RPs to link them via probabilistic transitions and expected values.
+In contrast to existing Transition Matrix approaches that add variables and constraints to reconstruct inter-period chronology (e.g., for seasonal storage), our method reformulates the existing intra-RP constraints at the period boundaries without introducing any additional variables or constraints.
+It also handles constraints that connect multiple time steps and can be adapted to binary variables.
+We demonstrate the benefits on an illustrative case study and validate them on the updated IEEE Reliability Test System (RTS-GMLC).
+The improvement over the state of the art depends on the structure of the Transition Matrix, which can be inspected a priori at no additional data cost.
+When it is near-diagonal, the established cyclic connection already performs well, whereas for less diagonal matrices the Markov Transition reduces the median operational deviation by up to 80\% (from about 32\% to 6\%).
+These gains come at practically no extra cost, as the mean computational effort stays below 2\% of the full-model runtime, at most 0.9 percentage points more than the cyclic connection.